Responsibility for the burning of Smyrna: Giles Milton

 British author Giles Milton's Paradise Lost: Smyrna 1922 (2008) is a graphic account of the sack of Smyrna (modern İzmir) in 1922 recounted through the eyes of the city's Levantine community.
 Milton's book is based on eyewitness accounts of those who were there, making use of unpublished diaries and letters written by Smyrna's Levantine elite: He contends that their voices are among the few impartial ones in a highly contentious episode of history.

 Paradise Lost chronicles the violence that followed the Greek landing through the eyewitness accounts of the Levantine community.
 The author offers a reappraisal of Smyrna's first Greek governor, Aristidis Stergiadis, whose impartiality towards both Greeks and Turks earned him considerable enmity amongst the local Greek population.

 The third section of Paradise Lost is a day-by-day account of what happened when the Turkish army entered Smyrna.
 The narrative is constructed from accounts written principally by Levantines and Americans who witnessed the violence first hand, in which the author seeks to apportion blame and discover who started the conflagration that was to cause the city's near-total destruction.
 According to Milton, the fire was started by the Turkish army, who brought in thousands of barrels of oil and poured them over the streets of Smyrna, with the exception of the Turkish quarter.
 The book also investigates the role played by the commanders of the 21 Allied warships in the bay of Smyrna, who were under orders to rescue only their own nationals, abandoning to their fate the hundreds of thousands of Greeks and Armenian refugees gathered on the quayside.

+Heinz Richter

+German historian Heinz A. Richter in his 2016 book The Greek–Turkish War 1919–1922, concluded that: "The two main culprits responsible for the atrocities that followed the capture of Smyrna by the Turks were the city's governor, General Nureddin Pasha, and his commander-in-chief, Mustafa Kemal, who was the one who appointed him to this position".